devanshdalal/Ceph-Setup-Guide/scripts/README.txt

 ./copy_id $HOST

 ./put.sh $HOST
-# put the required packages and their dependencies on the $HOST and installs ceph and ceph-mds packages on it.
+# puts the required packages and their dependencies on the $HOST and installs ceph and ceph-mds packages on it.

 ./genOSD $HOST
 # deploys the ceph osd and creates the directry /var/local/osd shared for distributed storage .